 Federal Law Prohibits Housing Discrimination

-The Fair Housing Act provides an exception to its familiar status protections if the development's intent is to provide housing for older people.
+The FHA also provides an exception to its familial status protections if the development's intent is to provide housing for older people.
 To qualify for this exception, the development must meet certain conditions.
 All current residents, for example, must be age 62 or older.

 HOAs Cannot Discriminate Against Disabled People

-The law related to covenant-controlled developments and housing discrimination can be complicated.
+In addition to (perhaps inadvertently) discriminating based on disability or familial status, an HOA might discriminate based on race, national origin, gender, and religion.
+The law related to housing discrimination is complicated.
 Plus, the facts of each case are unique.
-This article provides a brief, general introduction to the topic.
+This article provides a brief, general introduction to the topic and a couple of the more common discrimination claims.
 For more detailed, specific information, please contact a real estate or civil rights lawyer.